 Checklist: Is my relationship unhealthy?

-- One person seems to always put the other first by neglecting one’s needs and opinions
+- Seem to always put the other first by neglecting own needs and opinions

 - Feel pressure to change who you are for the other person